 When it comes to material, always stick to 100% cotton when possible, especially if you sweat more than average.

 Other blends or materials might be better for athletic purposes in drawing sweat away from your body while exercising, but they do trap bacteria more often than cotton and thus more likely to cause odor.
 Even 1% rayon or the like is enough to trap odor in your clothes and underarms.

 Jeans are an easy way to improve your sense of style.
 Most men are afraid of slimmer fits or stick to light-colored jeans and pants.
 Next time get some darker color jeans to preserve a casual look but allow for versatility when pairing with a blazer or sweater.
 Avoid cargo pants at all costs unless you are perfectly fine being single.

 Pre-pandemic, Allbirds were the dominant shoes among the clients of San Francisco dating coach Eddie Hernandez, including many tech professionals.
 Now, he said, they’re the fifth or sixth footwear choice of men looking for love. -WSJ

 Men’s Fashion Advice On Accessories, Watches, Shoes, Dress Socks & Blazers (Tips To Avoid Silicon Valley Outfit)

 An easy way to inject style and flare in your appearance is with accessories like eyeglasses, watches, shoes, scarves and blazers.
 These add-ons can transform a t-shirt and jeans look with minimal effort.

-Silicon Valley Stylist, San Francisco Wardrobe Consultant, Bay Area Personal Stylist, San Francisco Image Consultant
+Silicon Valley Stylist, Wardrobe Consultant, Bay Area Personal Stylist, SF Image Consultant, Style Consultant San Jose

 About Eddie Hernandez